CSA

 WHAT WE OFFER

-Old Barn Market works directly with two CSA’s: Early Morning Farm & Shared Roots Farm
+Old Barn Market works directly with two CSA’s

 Shared Roots Farm is a diversified farm in McGraw, NY, located East of Cortland, offering certified organic vegetables, fruits, and herbs.
 They have pick-up locations in Binghamton and Cortland.
 Shared Roots Farm CSA is available from June – October.
 An optional Fall/Winter CSA is also available.
 Pick-up days at Old Barn Market will be on Thursdays.